Night club sector trends

 • overcrowding

-The mid 2010s saw a decline in live music venues, particularly in London, where 35% have closed.
+There has been a considerable decline in the number of live music venues, particularly in London, where 35% have closed.
 In 2015 the Mayor commissioned a Music Venues Taskforce to report on the reasons for the decline and to formulate a rescue plan.
 This identified many reasons for the decline including:

 • the fall in popularity of bands in favour of solo artists

-• rising ticket prices at a time when property prices are high and the economy has not fully recovered from the financial crisis (made worse by the uncertainty following the vote in June 2016 to leave the EU)
+• rising ticket prices at a time when property prices are high and the economy has not fully recovered from the recent financial crisis

 • the added expense imposed due to licensing, policing and health and safety issues